sacontreras/sacontreras.github.io/_posts/2020-01-15-a_dynamic_programming_approach_to_feature_selection_using_cross-validation.markdown

     <li>Overlapping Sub-problems</li>
 </ol>

-<font style="font-size: x-small">Note: for an excellent guide on Dynamic Programming please see Gavis-Hughson, S. (2019) listed in the References section.</font>

 The solution space is, therefore, built from the bottom up.
 The idea is to utilize these properties in order to avoid traversing every combination of \\({n \choose k}\\) features, where \\(n\\) is the total number of *continuous* features that we start with and \\(k\\) varies from \\(1\\) to \\(n\\).

 Thus, feature-combinations occurring deeper in the tree will be consisered non-optimal (and thereby discarded) if they do not include optimal feature combinations occurring earlier in the tree.
 Therefore, by using a Dynamic Programming approachy, <b>we avoid needlessly recomputing and re-testing optimal sub-problems that have already been encountered</b>.